ATA82/ATAC_Reprogramming_of_Fibroblasts/README.md

-# ATAC-Seq analysis related to the paper: "Lyn in fibroblasts promotes leukemia" (running title)
+# ATAC-Seq data analysis related to the paper: "Lyn in fibroblasts promotes leukemia" (running title)

 **Authors:**